tewendel/interkit-masterarbeit/sites/docs/src/content/components/Button.svelte.md

 ![A Button example](/images/component_previews/Button.png)

 Basic button to allow user input.

-You can respond to a button presse in several different ways by setting it's effect.
+Your app can respond to a button press in several different ways by setting it's effect, for example activating a specific [Route](/components/Route).

 <ComponentInfoYaml component="Button" />